Strongc/Automated-OPC-Tester/README.txt

-This project is an automated OPC testing toolkit consisting of the following layers
+This project is an automated OPC testing toolkit consisting of the following layers:

 ==The groovy/java layers==